 Like red beryl, morganite is colored by a rare element called manganese.
-Thankfully only small amounts of manganese are needed to reach a pink color.
+Only small amounts of manganese are needed to reach a pink color.
 Precise values are not given because the exact amount of manganese that is present in each crystal varies.
-The color is not always evenly distributed either, and can show color-zoning.
-Note that the more trace elements are present, the more vivid the color is.
+The color is not always evenly distributed either, and can show uneven coloring called color-zoning.
+The more of the coloring trace elements that are present, the more vivid the color will be.

-Trace Elements – Manganese in morganite is a trace element because it only accounts for a fraction of a percent of the crystal structure.
-Elements that are not a core component of the crystal are dubbed as trace elements in those gems.
+Manganese in morganite is a trace element because it only accounts for a fraction of a percent of the crystal structure.
+Elements that are not a core component of the crystal are dubbed trace elements in those gems.
 In the mineral beryl the necessary components are beryllium, aluminum, silicon, and oxygen.

-Aside from the specifics of what elements color morganite, what is written here also applies to most if not all gems colored by trace elements (including emeralds).
+Although the specifics of elements differ from gem to gem, this concept also applies to most if not all gems colored by trace elements (including emeralds).

-While not an impossible gem to find, bright vivid colors are not common in morganite.
+While not impossible to find, bright vivid colors are not common in morganite.
 They are typically light, and a little desaturated.
-High-end pieces of morganite also end up in auction houses like Sotheby’s for tens of thousands of dollars.
+High-end pieces of morganite end up in auction houses like Sotheby’s for tens of thousands of dollars.

-Mineral specimens that show ideal crystal formation based on their habit, or ideal shape can be valuable too.
-If it was the piece that came from Morgan’s high-profile collection, then it would be the namesake specimen of the color.
+Mineral specimens that show ideal crystal formation based on their habit, or ideal shape, can be valuable too.
+If we were talking about the piece of pink beryl from Morgan’s collection, the same piece that became known as the first piece of Morganite, then it would have a price tag to match the provenance.

 Despite being the same species, morganite and emeralds actually have different clarity types.
 This refers to how clear or included a gem normally forms.
-Type I gems are frequently eye clean, meaning they have no visible inclusions like morganite and aquamarines.
+Type I gems are frequently eye clean, meaning they have no visible inclusions.
 Type II gems usually have some inclusions visible, which is what type of gem morganite is.
-Incidentally, most crystals are Type II gems.
+Most crystals are Type II gems.
 Type III gems are expected to show visible inclusions.
 Emeralds are an example, with less than 1% of all emeralds being eye-clean.